Kapeli/Dash-User-Contributions/docsets/OTRS/README.md

 ## Docsets for use with [@kapeli's](https://twitter.com/kapeli) [DASH](http://kapeli.com/dash)

-This Docsets include all major OTRS versions plus the current OTRS4 Beta 3.
+This Docsets include all major OTRS versions.

 # Information